nodejs/wiki-archive/Building-node.js-on-Cygwin-(Windows).md

 Install NodeJS on Windows using Cygwin
 ====
-Step by step instructions to install NodeJS on Windows - [[http://boxysystems.com/index.php/step-by-step-instructions-to-install-nodejs-on-windows/]]
+Step by step instructions to install NodeJS on Windows - [[http://boxysystems.com/index.php/step-by-step-instructions-to-install-nodejs-on-windows/]] -- OUTDATED

 Building node.js on Cygwin (Windows)
 ====